These promotions will be applied to this item:

 Learn more how customers reviews work on AmazonCustomers say

-Customers praise the book's descriptive prose and find it a wonderful read with engaging storytelling.
-They appreciate the character development, with one review noting how Antonia's character leaps from the page.
-The book's era receives positive feedback, with one customer describing it as evocative of a time long gone.
+Customers praise the book's descriptive prose and find it a joy to read, describing it as a wonderful read with an engaging story.
+The character development receives positive feedback, with one customer noting how Antonia's character leaps from the page.
+The book's era is appreciated, with one customer describing it as evocative of a time long gone.
 The plot receives mixed reactions, with several customers noting there isn't much of one.

 Select to learn more